andresheredia1/HyBayesCal-pckg/README.md

   sudo apt-get remove app_name
   ```
 Download the [package](https://github.com/andresheredia1/HyBayesCal-pckg.git) and copy it to a desired folder.
 The download version of the package has some folders and scripts  which are explained in detail in the following lines.

-Once you downloaded the package you will see these folders.
+Once you downloaded the package you will see these folders and files.

 ![Package Folders](images/Figure1.png)

-The package runs when a virtual environment is already activated.
+The package runs when a python virtual environment with all the requirements is already activated.
 Thus, the code requires the creation and activation of a Python virtual environment with all dependencies and Python libraries.
 The downloaded version of the package has already an environment folder called HBCenv, however you can also create a new one called HBCenv with all the necessary requirements shown in the file *requirementsHBCenv.txt*.

 ### Creation of HBCenv
 To create HBCenv, navigate to the folder you have copied the package (i.e. HyBayesCal-pckg) using a Linux terminal and create the virtual environment as follows: